Assugeni/Rafael-CookBook/README.md

 Collection of Various kinds of recipes.
 This project is dedicated to users who are willing to learn cooking.
-It contains various kinds of recipies and user can upload their own recipies too.
+It contains various kinds of recipes and user can upload their own recipies too.

 ## UX